I’ve got something very exciting to tell you today.

-Please vote for The Boston Babydolls every day!
+Please vote for The Boston Babydolls once a day every day!
+Voting closes on Friday!

 Loie Fuller (née Marie Louise Fuller in 1862) was stage struck from a very early age.
 It’s said that at 2 years old she unexpectedly joined the recitation group at church and lisped her way through “Now I lay me down to sleep”.
 She strived for stardom as an actress and singer, but it wasn’t until she turned to dance that her fortunes turned.
 She took a popular music hall dance style — the skirt dance — and turned it into a dramatic swirl of fabric, dubbed the Serpentine Dance.